Poshy163/Sharesight-API/README.md

 example:
 `await sharesight.validate_token()`

-To make an API call, call .make_api_request(endpoint, endpoint_list_version), making the endpoint being what part you want to call and the endpoint_list_version being ("v2" or "v3").
+To make an API call (get): call .get_api_request(endpoint, endpoint_list_version), making the endpoint being what part you want to call and the endpoint_list_version being ("v2" or "v3").
 It will return a dictionary with the response

-example: `await sharesight.make_api_request("portfolios", "v2")`
+example: `await sharesight.get_api_request("portfolios", "v2")`

+To make an API call (post): call .post_api_request, with the addition of parsing in a payload JSON to post

+example: `await sharesight.post_api_request("portfolios", "v2", "{ "portfolio": { "name": "My new Portfolio"}}")`

-you can see a full list of v2 endpoints [here](https://portfolio.sharesight.com/api/2/doc/index.html), and v3 endpoints [here](https://portfolio.sharesight.com/api/3/doc/index.html)
+you can see a full list of v2 endpoints [here](https://portfolio.sharesight.com/api/2/doc/index.html), and v3 endpoints [here](https://portfolio.sharesight.com/api/3/doc/index.html) (including examples)